Should You Take Nattokinase On An Empty Stomach?

 This means that nattokinase should be taken with food.
 Food and water will dilute the acid in the stomach and raise the pH.

-I had to research pH and absorption because some nattokinase supplements will say on the bottle that they should be taken on an empty stomach.
-You will find another reason why nattokinase should be taken with food at the bottom.
+I had to research pH and absorption because some nattokinase supplements say on the bottle that they should be taken on an empty stomach.
+At the bottom, you will find another reason why nattokinase should be taken with food.

 The graph below from Lin et al. shows the stability of the nattokinase at pH 5 to 9 and the wide range of enzyme activity from pH 4 to 10.